things-nyc/aep_to_ttn_mlinux/README.md

 If you want to set up multiple gateways concurrently, you can do so using VRF; see below.

-## Running this script from a Python virtual environment
+## Set up this script from a Python virtual environment

+This is the recommended approach, as it doesn't require making any global environment changes other than installing python3.
+We tested with Python 3.12.3.

 ```bash
 git clone git@github.com:things-nyc/aep_to_ttn_mlinux